 gone before, it destroys no other creeds and leaves all doors open. … The Bahá’í teaching brings peace to the soul and hope to the heart.
 To those in search of assurance, the words of the Father are as a fountain in the desert after long wandering. … It is a wondrous message that Bahá’u’lláh and His son ‘Abdu’l-Bahá have given us.
 They have not set it up aggressively, knowing that the germ of eternal truth which lies at its core cannot but take root and spread. … It is Christ’s Message taken up anew, in the same words almost, but adapted to the thousand years and more difference that lies between the year one and today … If ever the name of Bahá’u’lláh or ‘Abdu’l-Bahá comes to your attention, do not put their writings from you.
 Search out their books, and let their glorious, peace-bringing, love-creating words and lessons sink into your hearts as they have into mine.”

-“The teachings of the Bábís,” wrote Leo Tolstoy, “… have a great future before them ...
-I therefore sympathize with Bábism with all my heart, inasmuch as it teaches people brotherhood and equality and sacrifice of material life for service to God … The teachings of the Bábís which come to us out of Islám have through Bahá’u’lláh’s teachings been gradually developed, and now present us with the highest and purest form of religious teaching.”
+“The teachings of the Bábís,” wrote Leo Tolstoy, “… have a great future before them. ...
+I therefore sympathize with Bábíism with all my heart, inasmuch as it teaches people brotherhood and equality and sacrifice of material life for service to God. … The teachings of the Bábís which come to us out of Islám have through Bahá’u’lláh’s teachings been gradually developed, and now present us with the highest and purest form of religious teaching.”

 “Take these principles to the diplomats,” is the late President Masaryk’s advice, “to the universities and colleges and other schools, and also write about them.
 It is the people who will bring the universal peace.”
-“The Bahá’í teaching,” is President Eduard Benes’ testimony, “is one of the great instruments for the final victory of the spirit and of humanity … The Bahá’í Cause is one of the great moral and social forces in all the world today.
+“The Bahá’í teaching,” is President Eduard Benes’† testimony, “is one of the great instruments for the final victory of the spirit and of humanity. … The Bahá’í Cause is one of the great moral and social forces in all the world today.
 I

 am more convinced than ever, with the increasing moral and political crises in the world, we must have greater international coordination.
 Such a movement as the Bahá’í Cause which paves the way for universal organization of peace is necessary.”

-“If there has been any Prophet in recent times,” asserts the Rev. T. K. Cheyne in his The Reconciliation of Races and Religions, “it is to Baha’u’llah that we must go.
+“If there has been any Prophet in recent times,” asserts the Rev. T. K. Cheyne* in his The Reconciliation of Races and Religions, “it is to Baha’u’llah that we must go.
 Character is the final judge.
 Baha’u’llah was a man of the highest class—that of Prophets.”
-“It is possible indeed,” declares Viscount Samuel of Carmel, “to pick out points of all creeds.
+“It is possible indeed,” declares Viscount Samuel of Carmel,† “to pick out points of fundamental agreement among all creeds.
 That is the essential purpose of the Bahá’í religion, the foundation and growth of which is one of the most striking movements that have proceeded from the East in recent generations.”